tomb-keeper/graph-neural-networks-lifelong-learning/README.md

 ## Datasets

-The datasets used in the
+The datasets used in the paper are available [on zenodo](https://zenodo.org/record/3764770).
+They can be downloaded and used to test and reprod